-The recommendations below are for the independent restaurants and eating joints.
+The recommendations below are for independent restaurants and eating joints.

 Drinks – Very few independent restaurants serve alcohol, but few do allow you to bring your own booze.
-Alcohol is sold only at one government regulated shop in main Govindnagar market, in the lane next to the only SBI ATM on the island.
-Keep that mind and you will never go dry!
+Alcohol is sold only at one government-regulated shop in the main Govindnagar market, in the lane next to the only SBI ATM on the island.
+Keep that in mind and you will never go dry!

 Restaurants and shacks

 One of the best places to eat on the island, but that’s not the only reason why it is the island’s favourite eatery.
 They provide pickup and drop service from any hotel on the road between Havelock jetty and Kala Pathhar beach, which covers almost 90% of the hotels on the island, without any charge.
 Usually they do not provide the service if you’re staying close to Radhanagar beach, but they might oblige your request depending on the demand.
 As public transport is not existent at night, this service is a game-changer.